CyjKun/tailwind-css-starter/README.md

 ## How to Get Started
--  npm init -y
+- npm install
-- npm install -D tailwindcss postcss autoprefixer vite
+- npm run dev-tailwind
-- npx tailwindcss init -p